 Sometimes, withdrawal can become extremely uncomfortable for those who are going through it.
 After all, when a person is addicted to alcohol, it means that his or her body depends on the substance.
 It relies on alcohol in order to function, even though alcohol tends to disrupt normal functionality.

 So, when people stop using a substance that their bodies are used to, their bodies tend to go into a sort of shock (withdrawal).

 In some cases, withdrawal can be very intense and pose a major threat.
-As American Addiction Centers says, “Alcohol withdrawal can be fatal, as the brain and central nervous system experience a rebound after being suppressed by alcohol repetitively for an extended period of time.”
+This type of withdrawal can even be life-threatening in some cases.
+The brain and central nervous system (CNS) of a person who suffers from alcoholism will experience somewhat of a ricochet or rebound effect.

 Alcohol Detox and Treatment at Sana Lake

 At Sana Lake Recovery Center, we work to promote healthy and addiction-free lives for our members.
 In order to facilitate this, we offer various types of therapy and treatment programs.

 Sadly, many young people are suffering from substance dependence.
 Alcohol use disorder is certainly among the challenges that young adults are facing.
 That’s why we offer treatment that can help people who are dealing with the effects of alcoholism.

 Most young adults face many changes and obstacles throughout this period of life.
 This can cause stress, anxiety, and uncertainty to develop.
 Unfortunately, these difficulties often lead young adults to seek comfort in alcohol use.
 This can cause alcoholism to develop.
 But, a treatment that is designed to meet the needs of young adults can offer the support and guidance people need as they work to overcome alcohol addiction.